migomipo/migo-hqm-server/README.md

 log_name               | (optional) Log name prefix.
 Log files will end up in a "log" folder in the current working directory, and be named *log_name*-*date*.
-Default log name prefix is the server name + ".log". team_max               | Number of players allowed in each team. player_max             | Number of players allowed in the server. force_team_size_parity | (optional) If true, players will not be able to join the team that already has more players than the other one.
-Default value is false. password               | Administrator password. welcome                | Welcome message that is sent to all players when they're joining. \n will create a new line.
+Default log name prefix is the server name + ".log". team_max               | Number of players allowed in each team. player_max             | Number of players allowed in the server. password               | Administrator password. welcome                | Welcome message that is sent to all players when they're joining. \n will create a new line.
 The client can only show 7 chat lines at a time, and it is not recommended to have more than three lines. replays                | (optional) If true, all matches that start will be saved as replays.
 Games that ended before the warmup ended will not be saved.